xpl/useless/base/tier0/README.md

 ###_.filter2

-Datatype-abstract version of filter with optional `_.map` semantics (by returning values other than `true` from predicate).
+Datatype-abstract version of filter with optional `_.map` semantics (by returning values other than `true` or `false` from predicate).
 So if you're looked for something like `_.filterMap` — it is here.

 Generic filter behavior over any container type: